 You don’t have to be young to be young.
 Even though Vilnius is turning 700, it is still young at heart and soul.
 The people of Vilnius live against a backdrop of rich history and architecture – the city’s distinctive face, heart and pulse.
 Vilnius is full of youthful energy that prompts action, inspires change, leads forward, and encourages limitless ideas.

 January 2023 will be a special month.
-On the morning of 25 January, Vilnius will wake up 700 years old.
-The events that take place in January will therefore be like the icing on the cake, and the Vilnius Light Festival will be like the candles on that cake, compliments of Lithuanian and foreign light artists.
+On the morning of 25 January, Vilnius woke up 700 years old.
+The events that took place in January were therefore like the icing on the cake, and the Vilnius Light Festival was like the candles on that cake, compliments of Lithuanian and foreign light artists.
 This is a gift for everyone – the most unexpected places in Vilnius will shine anew, and interactive installations will allow you to create unique compositions yourself.
-But the gifts won’t end with the light installations; Vilnius will be inviting you to other impressive birthday events and surprises as well.More information
+But the gifts won’t end with the light installations; Vilnius was inviting you to other impressive birthday events and surprises as well.More information

 Capture Vilnius as you see it.
 Whether you’re watching the sun set over the city, having a coffee on a tiny street in the Old Town, splashing around in a fountain, or attending an event, be sure not to miss memorable moments and share them with others on the Once in Vilnius platform.

-Experience Vilnius through the prism of Ricardas Gavelis’ iconic novel, Vilnius Poker.
+Experience Vilnius through the prism of Ričardas Gavelis’ iconic novel, Vilnius Poker.
 This book, penned during the collapse of the Soviet system and inspired by the thoughts of a free man, is one of the first Lithuanian novels to examine the city and its dwellers.
-Now, director Oskaras Koršunovas and scenographer Gintaras Makarevičius will invite MO Museum visitors to explore a familiar or undiscovered Vilnius by wandering around a city-labyrinth constructed by text, images and sound.
+The Museum of Modern Art invites you to see that period through the eyes of the artists.
+Director Oskaras Koršunovas and set designer Gintaras Makarevičius offer an exploration of creative rebellion.

 Works of visual art reflecting one of the most famous Lithuanian novels will ask us what kind of character Vilnius is today, and how we envision it to be in the future.
 However, the exhibition makes no promises of offering one correct answer, because it doesn’t exist.
 Your version is part of the Vilnius puzzle.